robinagandhi/swa/pages/syllabus.md

 # Resource Material
 ## Textbooks

 Instead of a single textbook, I have identified a series of books available from the library as e-books.
-You will need to log in with your NU-ID and password (you may have to set or reset it) to access these books.
+You will need to be on a campus network or VPN and authenticate with your user-id to access these books.

 * [Secure Coding Principles and Practice, By Mark G. Graff; Kenneth R. van Wyk](https://www.safaribooksonline.com/library/view/secure-coding-principles/0596002424)